cloudsoft/amp-training-vagrant/README.md

 # amp-training-vagrant
-Vagrant files to bootstrap an AMP training environment consisting of an AMP instance and multiple byon nodes based on Ubuntu Vivid64.
+Vagrant files to bootstrap an AMP training environment consisting of an AMP instance and multiple byon nodes based on Centos.

 The Vagrant environment has been verified on OSX 10.11 and Windows 10 using Vagrant 1.8.0+ and VirtualBox 5.0.10+.
 It is recommended to use the latest version of both Vagrant and Virtualbox.